The California Paid Family Leave Act (PFLA) provides up to six weeks of partial pay for employees who take time off work:

 Yes.
 An employer may require an employee to take up to two weeks of earned but unused vacation leave before beginning to receive benefits.
 An employer, however, cannot require an employee to use sick leave before receiving benefits.

 No. An individual may not receive PFLA benefits for the first seven days of leave.
 Any vacation time an employer requires an employee to use before receiving PFLA benefits may be counted toward this seven day waiting period.
 These first seven days do not have to be consecutive.

-A worker can receive benefits for any length of time—up to six weeks—necessary to care for a seriously ill parent, partner, spouse or child, or for bonding with a new child.
+A worker can receive benefits for any length of time—up to six weeks—necessary to care for a seriously ill parent, partner, spouse, child, and as of July 1, 2014 a grandparent, grandchild, parent-in-law, or sibling, or for bonding with a new child.
 Therefore, providing all other conditions are met, a worker can get paid family leave benefits when taking intermittent leave.
 However, workers taking intermittent leave still must observe the 7-day waiting period.
 Each day that the worker is eligible for paid family leave benefits will count towards this waiting period.
 For example, if a worker establishes a claim and plans to take two days off each month to care for a parent, the worker will not receive benefits until the middle of the fourth month—after he or she has taken 7 days of leave from work.

 - a diagnosis or detailed statement of symptoms;